What Difference Does It Make?: Cover artwork

 The single cover is a photograph of Terence Stamp, taken on the set of the film The Collector (1965).
-Originally Stamp denied permission for the still to be used, and some pressings featured Morrissey in a re-enacted scene.
+Initially, Stamp denied permission for the still to be used, and some pressings featured Morrissey in a re-enacted scene.
 In the re-enactment, Morrissey is holding a glass of milk, as opposed to a chloroform pad in the original.
 However, Stamp soon changed his mind, and the original cover was reinstated.